-Our guide aims to provide inspiration of attractions to visit, where to stay, places to eat, videos to watch and recommendations of further reading via links to stories, reviews and media from the travel blogging and writing community.
+Our guide aims to provide inspiration of attractions to visit, where to stay, places to eat, videos to watch and recommendations of further reading.

 City of Potosi - UNESCO World Heritage Site

 Cochabamba: The fourth largest city in Bolivia is known for a couple of giants, the market and a statue of Christ.
 Read Jozef’s post (on wherenowblog.co.uk) Cochabamba – South America’s Biggest Market, about the journey and visit to Cochabamba.